The History of Banting and Best at U of T

 The symmetrical red brick-clad building is six storeys tall and features a handsome entrance and lobby.
 Many rooms have been renovated since Time magazine covered the opening of this “splendidly-equipped” building.
 Some pieces of the elegant original furniture remain in a number of rooms.

-The Banting and Best buildings were home to the University of Toronto’s Banting and Best Department of Medical Research until 2005.
+The Banting and Best Institutes were home to the University of Toronto’s Banting and Best Department of Medical Research until 2005.
 Now the buildings are home to more than fifty startups alongside other commercialization partner tenants.
 ONRamp, a 15,000 sq ft co-working, event and meeting space for the U of T Entrepreneurship community was opened in September 2017.

-The Best building will be demolished in 2019 to make way for the new site of the Schwartz Reisman Innovation Centre, which will accelerate innovation in Toronto and Canada by creating the country’s largest university-based innovation node.
+The Best Institute will be demolished in 2019 to make way for the new site of the Schwartz Reisman Innovation Centre, which will accelerate innovation in Toronto and Canada by creating the country’s largest university-based innovation node.
 The $100-million investment from Gerald Schwartz and Heather Reisman is the largest donation in U of T’s history and the largest gift ever to the Canadian innovation sector.